 Tami is so passionate about promoting creativity in kids that she introduced The Wacky Challenge for children in Australia, who cannot attend classes at the Blue Mountains studio.

-In addition to the challenge and private classes, Tami regularly holds themed group classes and hosts creative birthday party workshops.
+In addition to the challenge and private classes, Tami regularly holds themed group classes.

 Become part of the Wacky Workshops community and sign up for the newsletter to find out more about the latest workshops and challenges.